Understanding the Will of God through Judaism and Christian Revelation: Exploring these Mysteries and Correlations with Christ

 Okay, Lord, have your way on earth as it is in heaven!
 Yeshua prayed similarly: “O My Father, if it is possible, let this cup pass from Me; nevertheless, not as I will, but as You will” (Matthew 26:39).
 But what exactly is God’s Will on earth as it is presently in heaven?
 Let us find out.

-I am going to begin this teaching from a Jewish mystical viewpoint called Kabballah.
+I will begin this teaching from a Jewish mystical viewpoint called Kabballah.
 Now, do not stress out.
 Kabbalah is nothing more than the collected thoughts of our sages, feeble men curiously exploring the unsearchable God.
-The essence of their imagination is “awe and wonder” of Yahweh, the place where that which we know touches the infinite and the unknown.
+The essence of their imagination is the “awe and wonder” of Yahweh, the place where that which we know touches the infinite and the unknown.
 The mystery and the mysticism of God are born in this place.
-Our objective is to explore these mysteries and correlate them with Christ and His church—God’s secrets now revealed.[iii]
+We aim to explore and correlate these mysteries with Christ and His church—God’s revealed secrets.[iii]

-Kabbalah comes from the root “to receive,” and it stresses that one may not rely on one’s wisdom, but only that which is received.[iv]
+Kabbalah comes from the root “to receive,” it stresses that one may not rely on one’s wisdom but only that which is received.[iv]
 Kabbalah is heavy in symbolism and associations, and each idea can be interpreted and associated in many ways.
 While I disagree with much, I have also discovered prophetic gems of wisdom buried in the text.
-These, I believe, have been imparted to the sages by the Spirit of the Lord because we know that God’s gifts are irrevocable.
+I believe these have been imparted to the sages by the Spirit of the Lord because we know that God’s gifts are irrevocable.

-The ten Sefirot are divided into three upper attributes, collectively referred to as the “head,” and seven lower ones.
-The are several theories offered as to the meaning of the word Sefira.
+The ten Sefirot are divided into three upper attributes, collectively called the “head,” and seven lower ones.
+There are several theories offered as to the meaning of the word Sefira.
 One suggests it is correlated with the Hebrew root of the word “sefor,” which means number.
 Sefor is also closely related to the word sefer, which means “book.”
 Another possible relationship is to the Hebrew word “Sapir,” which implies sapphire or gem.
 For now, this word remains a mystery.

 In thinking about the revelation of God to the creation, I believe that the most significant vessel of God’s light and His radiance, through which all creation came into existence, is Christ, the Son of God.
 It is written, “All things were made through Him, and without Him nothing was made that was made.
 In Him was life, and the life was the light of men” (John 1:3-4); “And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth” (John 1:14).
 Therefore, Yeshua is the hand of God, and His fingers are His attributes.

-All of God’s attributes are one with Him and are one complete unity in Him.
+All of God’s attributes are one with Him and in complete unity with Him.
 In other words, God is the embodiment of His laws.
 God’s laws exist because He is.
 This understanding of God’s absolute and perfect unity gives revelation to the commandment: “Hear, O Israel: The Lord our God, the Lord is one!”
 (Deuteronomy 6:4).

 This discussion raises an interesting question.
-Have you ever wondered why Jesus, who is God, had to learn at all?
+Have you ever wondered why Jesus, considered equal to God, had to learn?
 It is written, “And Jesus increased in wisdom and stature, and in favor with God and men” (Luke 2:52).
 I believe Jesus had to learn because He is the called arm of God (Zeroah) revealed to the world.
 It is written, “The Lord has made bare His holy arm In the eyes of all the nations; and all the ends of the earth shall see The salvation of our God” (Isaiah 52:10).

 In other words, God extended His arm into His creation, who is the Christ Jesus, and the revelation of God’s limited Will and concealed light to the creation.
 As it is written, “Behold, the Lord God shall come with a strong hand, And His arm shall rule for Him” (Isaiah 40:10).
 And because Jesus is the revelation of what is limited to a finite creation, God followed the order of His natural and spiritual laws to reveal Himself to creation.
 Thus, Jesus had to grow and increase in wisdom and stature to demonstrate how we must do the same.
 With this understanding, we will now continue with our mystical teaching.